 - Leave Travel Allowance, etc.

-- Claims: Claims are the reimbursement of bills.
-It is paid along with the monthly salary.
+Claims are the reimbursement of bills.
+Generally, employees claim their bills along with their monthly salary.
 These include:

 - Telephone/Mobile Allowance